gmatevos/Machine_Learning/README.md

 <!-- PROJECT LOGO -->
 ![Image Test](images/ML.jpeg)

-# Machine_Learning
+# About The Project
+During my Petroleum Engineering days I was always dealing with data analytics, but at some point I ran out of tools from my toolbox.
+I decided to learn data science on my own time and started with reading books referenced at the end.
+The biggest challenge for me was lack of structured examples that capture modeling process from start to finish :raised_eyebrow:.

+I started organizing the materials and putting the pieces of the puzzle together during the learning process.
+Now I'm hoping people that are facing the same challanges can utilize this material to answer some of their own questions.
+I'm hoping this repository will be useful and informative for people on their own ML path.

 This repository contains a multitude of examples on how to build machine learning models using sklearn.

-Each model built in this repository was built and tuned personally.

 All the material was put together from the personal learning experience and covers the following topics:
 1. EDA